solana-turbin3/Q1_25_Builder_dvrvsimi/VaultPro/docs/archi-design/program-structure.md

 The security and compliance aspects are handled through a role-based access control system, where `Role` and `Permission` structures define what actions different members can perform.
 Instead of storing audit logs on-chain, the system emits events that can be captured by an optional *`EventIndexer` service for compliance purposes.
 This architecture leverages Solana's native features for security while keeping the system efficient by minimizing on-chain storage.
 All these components work together to provide a secure, flexible, and compliant multisig solution that can handle various organizational needs.

+* `getProgramAccounts` and `getSignaturesForAddress` can handle `EventIndexer` task?
+All transaction history and audit data can be fetched directly through Solana's RPC methods.

 ```mermaid
 classDiagram